top of page

 Hand wash gently when needed

 When your scarf or snood does need a wash, hand washing is the safest option.
+Follow these steps:

-• Use cool or hand warm water, never hot.
+• Use cool or hand warm water; never hot.

-• Add a small amount of wool detergent or hand washing liquid soap
+• Add a small amount of wool detergent or hand washing liquid soap.

 • Let it soak for about 10 minutes.